Xplor8r/Xplor8r.github.io/_posts/2019-03-24-job_search_6_weeks_in.markdown

 ---

 I am struggling to find a topic to cover in this weeks blog post.
-As I approach the end of my sixth week of the job searching, I figure it might be interesting to look at how things have been for me over the past month and a half.
+As I approach the end of my sixth week of job searching, I figure it might be interesting to look at how things have been for me over the past month and a half.
 I hope this will give perspective to other students and graduates.
 Let's take a look at some of my stats.
 ### **Job applications sent - 58**
 ### **Officiall job rejections- 15**
 ### **Meetups attended - 12**